lukasschwab/tiir/README.md

 + File as database is insipired by Tailscale... but I could probably optimize it for long-running server use.

 One nice thing about interfaces: defining them early lets you implement things out-of-order.
 You can write pkg/tir *assuming* something will implement pkg/store.
 Don't get it quite right?
 Tweak it later.

+To get current tir behavior...
+I can use this locally and just throw my .tir.json file someplace it'll be backed up by some other daemon (i.e. ~/Documents)!
+But I have to figure out my publish flow if I want a public site.

+For a read-only public site, can either run the fly.io server with a flag *or* I can build static assets and deploy them to e.g. GitHub Pages.
+Or I have to figure out fly.io authentication.